ctm/mb2-doc/README.md

 # Mb2

-Mb2 is a poker server, still in development.
+Mb2 is a poker server.
+Eventually it will have slick skinnable clients for a variety of platforms, but it's being developed from the inside out, so although it has excellent game mechanics, its UI is currently bordering on unusable.

+Please be aware that all of the pain points documented herein will be addressed.

 ### Closed source

-Mb2 is currently closed source.
-It's hard to put toothpaste back in the tube.
+Mb2 is closed source, because it's hard to put toothpaste back in the tube.
 I'm monetizing mb2 and some of the ways I might be able do so successfully require mb2 remaining closed.
+I am also investigating ways in which I can make the source open, but it's trivial to go from closed to open and impossible to do the reverse.

 ### Public documentation

-This repository exists primarily as a place for me to publicly track issues as friends and family use mb2.
-Secondarily, it has a little more documentation than is provided by `p help`.
+The GitHub repository that hosts this document exists primarily as a place for me to publicly [track issues](https://github.com/ctm/mb2-doc/issues) as friends and family use mb2.
+Secondarily, it has a little more documentation than is provided by the help commands from the clients.

-## IRC
+## IRC or Web (two amazingly bad text-only clients)

-Mb2 currently can only be accessed via IRC.
-I have begun writing an initially text-only web interface with an architecture that will allow me to gradually add graphical elements, but that work is not yet viable.
+Mb2 can only be accessed via IRC or a text-only web interface that's amazingly painful to use.
+That will change fairly soon as I add UI elements to the web interface.
+However, I'm not a visual person, so after we have all the infrastructure in place, we'll bring in professionals to make the graphical interfaces elegant.

 The only public IRC server that has mb2 attached to it is `devctm.com`.
+The web interface is at http://devctm.com:8080

 IRC support came first for historical reasons.
 However, my knowledge of IRC borders on non-existent.
 I've found that using the